Focus and Scope

 Review articles for JDSUMS should include: A) Description of search strategy of relevant literature (search terms and databases), B) Inclusion criteria (language, type of studied i.e. randomized controlled trial or other, duration of studies and chosen endpoints, C) Evaluation of papers and level of evidence.

--Systematic reviews- Systematic reviews of RCTs or Observational Studies will be accepted by the Journal.
+- Systematic reviews- Systematic reviews of RCTs or Observational Studies will be accepted by the Journal.
 The protocol of the study should adhere to PRISMA or MOOSE guidelines for systematic reviews of RCTs or Observational studies, respectively.
-Up to 40 references can be stated.
+The number of references should not exceed 150.
 Abstracts should be structured.

 Case reports should contain a non-structured abstract, 3-5 keywords, introduction, case presentation, discussion, conclusion, acknowledgement (if applicable), and references sections, and maximum 1 table and 3 figures.
 5-10 references should be stated.
 Case reports should optimally be accompanied by relevant figures to document findings.
 Informed consents should be obtained from the patients to report their cases.
 The Journal keeps the right to ask for original signed informed consents.